 You have headaches

-Unlike a traditional migraine, the headaches that come with Lyme disease usually feel like pressure head pain, Cameron says.
+Unlike a traditional migraine, the headaches that come with Lyme disease usually feel like pressure head pain, Dr. Cameron says.
 “People always think it’s sinuses,” he says.
 Barenbaum, who dealt with Lyme-related headaches for 40 years, says the ones she experienced were more severe than a typical sinus headache and felt as intense as a migraine.
-Here are more types of headaches and how to stop them.
+Here are more headache types and how to stop them.

 You’ve lost appetite for certain foods

-Lyme disease can affect the sense of taste, making foods you used to enjoy suddenly unappealing, and kids affected by Lyme disease might refuse the foods you serve.
+Lyme disease can affect your sense of taste, making foods you used to enjoy suddenly unappealing.
+Kids affected by Lyme disease might refuse the foods you serve.
 “It limits the number of foods they can eat,” Leventhal says.
 “It can look like an eating disorder because only certain foods or textures are tolerated.”
-If you find a tick on your body, learn the only way you should ever remove a tick.
+(If you find a tick on your body, learn the only way you should ever remove it.)

 You’re sensitive to light

 Lyme disease can make people extremely sensitive to light, sometimes to the degree that they need to wear sunglasses—or even sleep masks—indoors.
-“They’ll wear these extremely dense sunglasses…almost as dark as somebody who’s a welder would wear,” Liegner says.
+“They’ll wear these extremely dense sunglasses…almost as dark as somebody who’s a welder would wear,” Dr. Liegner says.
 “It’s so painful for them to perceive light.”
-Find out which natural tick repellent actually works.
+(Keep yourself safe from Lyme disease.
+Find out which natural tick repellent actually works.)